henrywangg/henrywangg.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Just simple created for myself.
+subtitle: Simply paused to reflect on everything.

 profile:
   align: right